steptek/Technical-Wiki/song-docker-local-install.rst

 ========================

 .. warning::
-This page is aimed to described the small adjustmenet, a new user has to apply in a local Vm to install SONG.
+This page is aimed to describe the small adjustments a new user has to apply in a local Vm to install SONG.
-We Recommad to apply the instructions on `SONG for Docker https://github.com/overture-stack/SONG/tree/develop/song-docker`
+We Recommend to apply the instructions on `SONG for Docker https://github.com/overture-stack/SONG/tree/develop/song-docker`

 Adjustments